ktaylor63/southeast/site/content/wildlife/mammal/manatee.md

 ## Federal Register Documents

-The following Federal Register documents were automatically gathered by searching the [Federal Register Official API](https://www.federalregister.gov/blog/learn/developers) with this species' scientific name.
+The following Federal Register documents were automatically gathered by searching the [Federal Register Official API](https://www.federalregister.gov/blog/learn/developers) with this species' scientific name **ordered by relevance**.
 You can conduct your own search on the [Federal Register website](https://www.federalregister.gov/articles/search).